nandansn/js-test-projects/contents/2-dom.md

 - nodeValue - returns the text value in the element. you need to use firstChild of index and then nodeValue property

-- textContent - property used to get the text value directly from the element
+- textContent - property used to get or set the text content of a node.

 ### attributes, getAttribute, setAttribute